 Human trafficking is a difficult subject that most of us don't want to confront.
 Sometimes good works of art can increase our awareness of a social problem in a way that the transfer of mere information cannot.
 Once we are aware, we are stimulated to think about a problem.
 If art invokes an emotional response by the viewer, this experience may involve sympathy for or empathy with others.
 This experience may stimulate us to do something about the social problem to which the piece refers.

-6. How can people participate and support this effort?
+8. How can I participate and support this effort?

 How to recognize victims

 Here are some common indicators of Human Trafficking:

 • Has the person had a sudden or